-Tail to Beginning This mode will cause any clip placed on a track to snap to the beginning of the the nearest edit point or mark on the track.
+Head to Nearest This mode will cause any clip placed on a track to snap the head of the clip to the nearest edit point or mark on the track.
 This includes the head or tail of existing clips on the track, as well as the Play Head Cursor, Mark In, Mark Out, Named Markers, or CD Marks.
 The clip will interact with existing clips according to the Insert Mode setting.

-Head to Nearest This mode will cause any clip placed on a track to snap the head of the clip to nearest edit point or mark on the track.
+Tail to Nearest This mode will cause any clip placed on a track to snap the tail of the clip to the nearest edit point or mark on the track.
 This include the head or tail of existing clips on the track, as well as the Play Head Cursor, Mark In, Mark Out, Named Markers, or CD Marks.
-The clip will interact with existing clips according to the

-Tail to Nearest This mode will cause any clip placed on a track to snap the tail of the clip to the clip to the time location represented by the clips original TimeCode.
+The clip will interact with existing clips according to the clip to the time location represented by the clips original TimeCode.
 The clip will interact with existing clips according to the Insert Mode setting.